Should Accommodations be Minimized in the Classroom for Kids with ADHD?

 So I think mixing up two issues, a misdiagnosis and how to use accommodations certainly clouds the issue.
 Certainly children deserve to be evaluated by an experienced clinician who understands the use of criteria in the diagnosis of ADHD.
 In addition, all other diagnoses should be ruled out through a complete physical assessment.

 Once a child has the diagnosis of ADHD, and it is determined by data from both parents and school staff that ADHD is impairing a major life function, then it is important to include in the 504 all accommodations that will allow level of the playing field.
+Many parents at this stage often explore IEP Services or a local IEP Advocate simply to ensure everything is documented correctly.

 This article is concerning because it seems to reflect that subjectivity that many in the schools use when they believe that they are allowed to use only some of the accommodations when they determine they are needed.
 Sometimes it is determined that they are not needed and sometimes, it is determined to minimize the strength of the accommodation.
 That is what is discussed by this psychologist.

 There is no room for subjectivity in the following of a 504.
 It is a legal document just as the IEP is and must be completely followed.
 It is not to be altered by bias.
 I have heard many clients tell me that their children in middle school and high school are getting older and need to start becoming more responsible.
 Yes, that is true.
 But they dismiss this invisible medical diagnosis and the need for accommodations in the areas in which they struggle.
+Families often end up consulting an IEP Consultant or using IEP Training resources just to make sure the school follows the plan accurately.

 Facebook